 Leg cramping

-Cramping can occur in your hips, buttocks, thighs, or calf muscles during exercise or other activities.
+Cramping can occur in your hips, buttocks, thighs or calf muscles during exercise or other activities.

 Painful leg cramping